 About Dr. Jeffrey Donaldson:

-In private practice in Columbus, Ohio, Dr. Donaldson is a fellowship-trained surgeon with subspecialty-fellowship training with some of the most influential leaders in the plastic surgery field.
-He teaches medical students, resident surgeons and serves as a media expert on a variety of plastic surgery topics.
+In private practice in Columbus, Ohio, Dr. Jeffrey Donaldson is a fellowship-trained surgeon with subspecialty-fellowship training with some of the most influential leaders in the plastic surgery field.
+He teaches medical students, and resident surgeons and serves as a media expert on a variety of plastic surgery topics.
 In 2010, Dr. Donaldson was honored with a Patients’ Choice recognition.

 For Columbus, Ohio, breast augmentation, plastic surgeon Dr. Jeffrey Donaldson offers an innovative procedure that delivers implants through small incisions under the armpit, providing patients with natural results that do not leave scars on the breasts.

 Columbus, OH, September 01, 2010 (PR.com) — Breast augmentation surgery continues to be the number one cosmetic surgical procedure chosen by women around the country.
 While most women are thrilled with the size of their new breasts, some are not pleased with the scars that remain on their chest after traditional breast augmentation.
 Columbus, OH, plastic surgeon, Dr. Jeffrey Donaldson provides women with a less invasive, “scarless” option that eliminates this common concern.